glensc/eventum-oldwiki/Eventum:WorkflowExamples.md

         }
     }

-### Allow anyone to reply to an email
+### Allow anyone to reply to an email {#allow-anyone-to-reply-to-an-email}

 This allows anyone to reply to an issue without first being added to the Authorized Repliers list, so they won't get blocked.

 **WARNING:** This may not be desirable for all sites.
 Use a more restrictive method if problems result from bad senders.

 ` function canEmailIssue($prj_id, $issue_id, $email)`
 ` {`
 `   return true;`
 ` }`

-### Add everyone on To/CC list of email to notification list
+### Add everyone on To/CC list of email to notification list {#add-everyone-on-tocc-list-of-email-to-notification-list}

 Note: If you are using email routing (or even if you are not, you might need to manually change \$address_not_too_add.

         function handleNewEmail($prj_id, $issue_id, $message, $row = FALSE, $closing = false)
         {